rzcoder/node-rsa/README.md

 ```js
 key.encrypt(buffer, [source_encoding], [output_encoding]);
 ```
 **buffer** - data for encrypting, may be string, Buffer, or any object/array.
-Arrays and objects will encoded to JSON string first.
+Arrays and objects will encoded to JSON string first.<br/>
 **source_encoding** - source encoding, works only with string buffer.
-Can take standard Node.js Buffer encodings (hex, utf8, base64, etc). *Utf8* by default.
+Can take standard Node.js Buffer encodings (hex, utf8, base64, etc). *Utf8* by default.<br/>
 **output_encoding** - encoding for output result, can also take 'buffer' to return Buffer object.
 Default *base64*.

 ```js
 key.decrypt(buffer, [encoding]);
 ```

 **buffer** - data for decrypting.
-Takes Buffer object or base64 encoded string.
+Takes Buffer object or base64 encoded string.<br/>
 **encoding** - encoding for result string.
 Can also take 'buffer' for raw Buffer object, or 'json' for automatic JSON.parse result.